What is excess latency?

 As part of our included management services, MT Proxy also helps brokers monitor client connectivity and proxy server performance in real-time.
 We automatically detect and respond to proxy server outages or disconnections.
 This high level of support allows brokers to prevent major service disruptions and to better protect their business from the potential costs of server failures.
 It also helps brokers to deliver a better trading experience for clients worldwide.

+MT Proxy provides robust, custom-built proxy server solutions.
+We specialise in helping brokers speed up data transmission between their main servers and their clients.
 If you would like to know more about how brokers can reduce excess latency, feel free to contact us for further information.